hRun/TA_cryptosuite/README.md

 * Encrypt/decrypt fields or complete events during search time using RSA or AES-128/192/256-CBC
 * Hash fields or complete events during search time using md5 / sha1 / sha2 (sha224/sha256/sha384/sha512)
-* Manage access to encryption and decryption functionality on a per-user basis via two shipped roles
+* Manage access to encryption and decryption functionality on a per-user or per-role basis via two shipped roles
-* Manage useable encryption/decryption keys on a per-user or per-key basis via the app's setup screen
+* Manage useable encryption/decryption keys on a per-user or per-role basis via the app's configuration screen

 Cross-compatible with Python 2 and 3.
 Tested on Splunk Enterprise 8.0.2.1.